tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 This directory stores the configuration file for **enabled** virtual hosts; that is, the *active* virtual hosts.

 Next, we need to update the Apache configuration file to tell it to look for our virtual host configurations.
-We’ll use nano to update the file:
+We'll use nano to update the file:

 `sudo nano /etc/httpd/conf/httpd.conf`